Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use default (fails if dependencies) and when to use force=true (to override dependencies).
-It provides clear usage context, though no explicit alternatives are mentioned.
+The description explains when to use the default behavior (fails if dependencies) and when to use force=true (to delete despite dependencies).
+It does not explicitly compare to alternatives but provides clear usage context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.